- Who We Are

-Anxiety and depression are leading causes of poor health and represent a substantial health, social, and economic burden.
+Anxiety and depression are leading causes of poor health and represent a substantial health, social and economic burden for Australia.

-It is estimated that preventive strategies could lower the incidence of anxiety and depression by 20%.
-To achieve this, we must take what we know about the prevention of anxiety and depression and put it into practice in a wide range of settings.
+It is estimated that preventive strategies could lower the incidence of anxiety and depression by 20 percent.
+To achieve this, we must take the knowledge we have about anxiety and depression and put it into practice for prevention and intervention in a wide range of settings.

-The Black Dog Institute was founded in 2002 and is internationally recognised as a pioneer in the identification, prevention and treatment of mental illness, and the promotion of wellbeing.
+The Black Dog Institute is internationally recognised as a pioneer in the identification, prevention and treatment of mental illness, and the promotion of wellbeing.

 We are about creating a world where mental illness is treated with the same level of concern, immediacy and seriousness as physical illness; where scientists work to discover the causes of illness and new treatments, and where discoveries are immediately put into practice through health services, technology and community education.